 Using parchment paper or a silicone baking mat is an essential step in baking peanut butter cookies.
 These materials provide a non-stick surface, which helps your cookies bake evenly and prevents them from sticking to the baking sheet.
 Parchment paper also helps distribute heat evenly, so your cookies bake more consistently without burning on the bottom.

 For best results, line your baking sheet with parchment paper or use a silicone mat.
 This will ensure your cookies come out soft and golden brown, without any unwanted hard edges.
+Explore tips like those in What is the secret ingredient to keep cookies soft?.

 Troubleshooting Other Common Cookie Problems